appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 {{UploadFileToDropbox.run() }}
 ```

-The above code snippet will trigger the API execution whenever from a [FilePicker](../../../../../reference/widgets/filepicker.md) widget user selects a file and clicks on the Upload button available on the widget.
+The above code snippet executes the API whenever from a [FilePicker](/reference/widgets/filepicker) widget user selects a file and clicks on the Upload button available on the widget.

 :::info
 At any given point in time, you can add data to your headers by using the mustache **`{{}}`** sign.
 For example, `FilePicker1.files[0].name` for filename.